 A downside to this, of course, is that if the work is indeed genuine but the expert says otherwise, the work will be considered by the art market to not be authentic.
 And if that is the case, the work will be largely unsellable as a genuine work by the artist.
 This has led to some serious legal dustups in past years... enough so that the committees for some artists such as Warhol and Rothko have actually disbanded due to the cost and threat of litigation.
 In one instance, an expert who was preparing a catalog raisonné for a prominent painter abandoned the project after actually receiving death threats from owners concerned their works would be deemed fake.
 So, if you have a work by a major artist and you are considering the idea of bringing it to market, be aware that the process may be complex and also involve having to invest some money up front.
+With precious metals prices at strong levels, it is more important than ever to make sure you don't miss gold or silver when bringing estate items to market.
+Most everyone knows to look for the all-important "sterling" mark on a piece of flatware or hollowware but coin silver an easily get overlooked.

 What is coin silver?
 It is the grade of silver used by American silversmiths prior to the establishment of the assay system in the late 19th century.
 The term is derived from the fact that the silver content was the same as that used for coins of the day.
 Typically, coin silver is almost identical to sterling silver in purity and sometimes exceeds it.
 Marking was sporadic... typically, the maker's name would be stamped and occasionally the phrase,"pure coin".
 In many cases, there is only a single symbol which makes identification of the maker challenging.
 Still other pieces bear "pseudo hallmarks", which were meaningless symbols made to imitate the marks of British silver, which was considered superior at the time.
 One tipoff that an item might be coin silver will be the form.
 On flatware, especially spoons and ladles, the handles typically are simple affairs in a fiddle shape.
 On especially early pieces, you might also see that the bowl and handle were two separate pieces that were joined together.
 Yet another tipoff is the absence of any mark such as EPNS denoting silver plate.
 Lastly, coin items when polished will look like sterling plus will often be fairly light since there is no base metal, as in plated items.
 Like most sterling pieces, coin silver items are typically going to be worth their melt value more than anything else.
 The exception will be when the piece is by a prominent silversmith or is a fine example of silversmithing, such as an ornate teapot or ladle.
 There are several reference books available to identify early American silversmiths as well as one or two free online databases.
 These are always worth checking since some makers can bring considerable sums.
 Paul Revere, of course, is perhaps the most famous but certain southern makers, especially from Charleston and New Orleans, can bring handsome sums as well.
 Many of us have seen Tiffany lamps with distinctive glowing gold glass shades.
 The term for this type of glass is "aurene" and it became popular among high-end glass companies beginning in the early 20th century.
 Interestingly, it was Steuben Glass that first created aurene glass c.
 1910 and today they remain the company most associated with it.